cacton77/cacton77/README.md

 I learned a lot from this project:

 * Designing finite-state machines and creating state transition diagrams
+* Creating map files to select and configure hardware components of a PSoC 5LP using register schematics and peripheral protocols
+* Writing and documenting code to collect and interpret UART LiDAR data packets, perform edge detection, and calculate a trajectory
 * Real-time programming using interrupts
-* Multitasking to perform multiple functions "at the same time"
-* Receiving and transmitting data between UART devices and microprocessors
-* Using LiDAR to detect objects and record distances
-* Experimentally determining optimum parameters for trajectory calculations
+* Using multitasking to read sensor data and control motors while receiving state transition commands from a LabVIEW GUI via USB

 > ![Final Presentation](https://github.com/cacton77/Basketball-Shooting-Robot/blob/main/FinalPresentation.pdf)